elixr-games/elics/docs/architecture/query.md

 class GenericSystem extends System {
-	// Define a query for entities with ComponentA but excluding ComponentC
+	// Define a query for entities with ComponentA but excluding ComponentC static queries = {
-	// Queries will be automatically constructed when the system is initialized static queries = {
 		entities: { required: [ComponentA], excluded: [ComponentC] }, };